substance/texture/src/article/TextureArticle.changes.md

 <p>...</p>
 ```

 We think this can be purely textual.
-For tagging meta-data about
+For tagging metadata about
 the person `<contrib>` should be used.

 34. Restrict `<supplement>`